Shvetashvatara Upanishad: Etymology

 The name "Shvetashvatara" has the compound Sanskrit root Shvetashva (श्वेताश्व, Shvet + ashva), which literally means "white horse" and "drawn by white steeds".
 Shvetashvatara is a bahuvrihi compound of ('), where tara means "crossing", "carrying beyond".
 The word Shvetashvatara translates to "the one carrying beyond on white horse" or simply "white mule that carries".

 The text is sometimes spelled as Svetasvatara Upanishad.
 It is also known as Shvetashvataropanishad or Svetasvataropanishad, and as Shvetashvataranam Mantropanishad.

 In ancient and medieval literature, the text is frequently referred to in the plural, that is as Svetasvataropanishadah.
-Some metric poetic verses, such as Vakaspatyam simply refer to the text as Shvetashva.
+In the Vachaspatyam,quoting a shloka from Muktikopanishad, this Upanishad is referred to as simply Shvetashva, in order to fit poetic metres.

 Chronology

 The chronology of Shvetashvatara Upanishad, like other Upanishads, is uncertain and contested.
 The chronology is difficult to resolve because all opinions rest on scanty evidence, an analysis of archaism, style and repetitions across texts, driven by assumptions about likely evolution of ideas, and on presumptions about which philosophy might have influenced which other Indian philosophies.

 Ranade places Shvetashvatara Upanishad's chronological composition in the fourth group of ancient Upanishads, after Katha and Mundaka Upanishads.
 Deussen states that Shvetashvatara Upanishad refers to and incorporates phrases from the Katha Upanishad, and chronologically followed it.